I-fahd/Cybersecurity_labs/README.md

 - How I analyze and validate SOC alerts
 - My investigation thought process step-by-step
 - How I determine whether an alert is a True Positive or False Positive
-- How I document incidents clearly and professionally

 All cases are analyzed from a SOC L1 perspective.